Harry Newman (rugby league)

-Harry Newman (born 19 February 2000) is an English professional rugby league footballer who plays as a or er for the Leeds Rhinos in the Super League and the England Knights and England at international level.
+Harry Newman (born 19 February 2000) is an English professional rugby league footballer who plays as a or er for the Perth Bears.
+He has played for the England Knights and England at international level.

 He has spent time on dual registration from Leeds at Featherstone Rovers in the Championship.

 Background

 Newman was born in Huddersfield, West Yorkshire, England.

 Career

+Leeds Rhinos

 In 2017, he made his Super League début for Leeds against the Wigan Warriors.

 In 2020, Newman was named the Super League Young Player of the Year.

 Newman missed out on Leeds' 2020 Challenge Cup victory to Salford Red Devils and the 2022 Grand Final defeat to St Helens due to injury.

 In 2022, he made seven appearances for the Leeds club, scoring four tries.

 In round 12 of the 2023 Super League season, Newman scored two intercept tries for Leeds in their 40-18 victory over Wigan.

 Newman played a total of 17 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.
 Newman played 22 games for Leeds in the 2024 Super League season as the club once again finished 8th on the table.

 Newman played every game for Leeds in the 2025 Super League season as the club finished fourth on the table.
 Newman played in Leeds heart breaking 16-14 elimination play off game against St Helens where Leeds conceded two tries in the last five minutes to lose 16-14, the last of which came after the full-time siren.
 Following the game, cameras showed St Helens player Tristan Sailor approach Newman in order to console Newman, however Newman was seen telling Sailor to "Fuck Off".

+On 2 December 2025, Newman signed a contract to join the Perth Bears ahead of the 2027 NRL season.